adelehedrick/csci3055-fall2016-a1/README.md

 Your task is to go to the csci3055u/a1/core.clj and fill in the function bodies.

-A makefile has been provided that is all set to execute the functions int he core.clj.
+A makefile has been provided that is all set to execute the functions in the core.clj.
 You simply need to execute `make <function name>` in terminal at the base of the project directory.
 Feel free to modify the arguments to test different operations.

 The csci3055u-a1.txt contains the current course listings for this semester.
 You will be using this file a lot for this assignment.